ecg-marktplaats/marktplaats-api-guidelines/docs/resource-representation-format.md

 Resources
 ---------

-### Serialization format: hal+json;charset=UTF-8
+### Serialization format: HAL in UTF-8 encoding

-Non binary resources should use the [HAL](http://stateless.co/hal_specification.html) JSON mediatype as the serialization format and responses should be [UTF-8](http://en.wikipedia.org/wiki/UTF-8) encoded.
+Non binary resources SHOULD use the [HAL](http://stateless.co/hal_specification.html) JSON mediatype as the serialization format and responses SHOULD be encoded with [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

+The proper content type for HAL documents is `application/hal+json`.
+However, do not confuse browsers, we serve the document with content type `application/json`.

 Example document :